halliefuchs/halliefuchs.github.io/README.md

 This interactive timeline I created serves as a little taste of where the concept of happiness came from, how it developed into a lifestyle, and how it continues to put smiles on people's faces thousands of years later.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1uinYWxw6Xu-bRTr6M_JAms6T8UqJ1zD8w2k2LxWAKCA&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+#Undergraduate Enrollment at Lehigh University

+This bar chart displays the percent of undergraduate students at Lehigh University enrolled in each college.
+I created this visualization using chartbuilder, data courtesy of The Office of Institutional Research at Lehigh.